-One thing hasn’t changed in 50 years – admission to the first Festival of Arts was free.
+One thing hasn’t changed since 1969 – admission to the first Festival of Arts was free.
 And it still is today.
 Festival remains an all-volunteer operation that invites everyone to attend and experience the region’s rich artistic talent.

-ArtPrize and Project 1 by ArtPrize have made Grand Rapids a global arts destination.
+ArtPrize has made Grand Rapids a global arts destination.
 But we’re local first – and Festival of the Arts is the purest expression of that.
-Come be a part of the 50th anniversary celebration!

 In 1969, Alexander Calder’s mammoth La Grande Vitesse sculpture was installed in front of City Hall in downtown Grand Rapids.
 The city had commissioned Calder to create a piece as part of its urban renewal initiative.
 The sculpture, built to reflect the “great swiftness” of the Grand River that flows through downtown, quickly became a symbol of the city’s fresh vision and forward movement.